Freshman Scholarships

 The W awards a scholarship to incoming freshmen beginning in Fall 2023 who have earned the rank of Eagle Scout (Boy Scouts of America) or the Gold Award (Girl Scouts of America).
 The award is $1,000 per year and may be renewed for up to 4 years if the student maintains a GPA of 2.5 or higher.
 This scholarship may be stacked with other awards.

-Residents of Mississippi whose parent(s) or grandparent(s) graduated from The W and are an active member of the MUW Alumni Association are eligible to receive this renewable scholarship in the amount of $400 per year.
-Students must notify the Office of Admissions and indicate parent(s) or grandparent(s) name and year of graduation to determine eligibility.
-Students with 24 to 47 hours at point of admission have 6 semesters of award eligibility and students with 48 hours or more at point of admission have 4 semesters of award eligibility.
+Residents of Mississippi whose parent(s) or grandparent(s) graduated from The W and are an active member of the MUW Alumni Association are eligible to receive this renewable scholarship in the amount of $400.00 per year.
+Students must indicate on their admission application their parent(s) or grandparent(s) name and year of graduation to determine eligibility.

 Is your parent/grandparent an ACTIVE member of the Alumni Association?